poseidon-framework/poseidon-framework.github.io/trident_guide_archive/trident_guide_1.7.0.0_to_2.0.0.0.md

                            do not have a SNP that is present in another package.
                            With this option set, the forged dataset will typically have fewer SNPs, but less missingness.
-  --strandCheck            Whether to allow strand flips in the genotype data.
-                           Note that this will remove any A/T and G/C SNPs from the data, as for those we cannot determine the correct strand orientation.
-  --skipIncongruentSNPs    Whether to skip SNPs with incongruent alleles.
   --outFormat FORMAT       The format of the output genotype data: EIGENSTRAT,
                            PLINK or VCF. (default: PLINK) --onlyGeno               Should only the resulting genotype data be returned?